ibm-wsc/cloud-native-linuxone/docs/application-promotion/action.md

 ## Make a change in GitHub

-1. Navigate to your GitHub fork
+1. Navigate to your GitHub fork's main page (this is the `Code` tab if you are on a different tab such as settings)

 2. Choose to `Go to file`